Fix a Bathroom Exhaust Fan That’s Leaking Water: 5 Easy Steps

 3. Can you replace just the fan on the bathroom exhaust fan?

 Yes, you can replace just the fan on a bathroom exhaust fan.
-To do this, you'll need to remove the old fan and housing and then install the new fan in the same location.
-Make sure to follow all manufacturer instructions, so you don't damage the new fan.
+To do this, you’ll need to remove the old fan and housing and install the new one in the same location.
+Make sure to follow all manufacturer instructions so you don’t damage the new fan.

 4. How much does it cost to replace a bathroom exhaust fan?